“Your assumptions are your windows on the world. Scrub them off every once in a while, or the light won't come in.”

 Some things are just really hard to talk about.
 They’re challenging, awkward or taboo, and so together we've decided they're not fit for the dinner table.
 But what would happen if we changed all that?
 What would happen if we brought some danger to dinner and things got real all of a sudden?

-Hard Things To Talk About was established in 2015 to do just that.
+Hard Things To Talk About is an immersive dinner series doing just that.

 We are inviting you to dinner to feast like never before and explore what we really think about the big things in life we rarely talk about.
-We're serving up Sex, Death, Fear, Failure, Desire, Taboos, The Inner Life, Our Dark Side, The Unimagined, The Unknown, The Universe, Loneliness, Hope and Consciousness.
+We're serving up Sex, Death, Fear, Failure, Desire, Loss, Loneliness, Bias, Taboo, The Inner Life, Our Dark Side, The Unimagined, The Unknown, The Universe, Hope and Consciousness.

 Take a leap into the unknown.